pypa/distlib/docs/overview.rst

 The ``packaging`` software just wasn't ready for inclusion in the Python standard library.
-The amount of work needed to get it into the desired state was too great, given the number of people able to work on the project, the time they could devote to it and the Python 3.3 release schedule.
+The amount of work needed to get it into the desired state was too great, given the number of people able to work on the project, the time they could devote to it, and the Python 3.3 release schedule.

 The approach taken by ``packaging`` was seen to be a good one: to ensure interoperability and consistency between different tools in the packaging